ibm-cloud-docs/databases-for-enterprisedb/learn-pricing.md

 # Pricing
 {: #pricing}

-A {{site.data.keyword.databases-for-enterprisedb_full}} Standard plan deploys as one highly available PostgreSQL cluster with three data members.
+A {{site.data.keyword.databases-for-enterprisedb_full}} Standard plan deploys as one highly available cluster with three data members.
 Your data is replicated on all three members.
 The Standard plan is priced based on the total amount of disk storage, RAM, dedicated cores, and backup storage that is allocated to deployments, prorated hourly. {{site.data.keyword.databases-for-enterprisedb}} deployments have a minimum of 20 GB of disk and 1 GB of RAM per data member.

 ## Cost Breakdown